The importance of storytelling to nonprofits from JD Lasica on Vimeo.

 What tactics should small to mid-size nonprofits use?
 “I’d be a collector of stories,” she says, and making sure people within the organization understand on a fundamental level what the organization’s own story is.
 “Cut through the clutter and get down to the heart of what it is we want to accomplish.”

-She cited the oft-told aphorism: “People won’t remember what you say or what you do, but they’ll remember how you make them feel.”JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+She cited the oft-told aphorism: “People won’t remember what you say or what you do, but they’ll remember how you make them feel.”JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.